rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 comparisons between `guess` and the secret number knowing that guess is between 1 and 100.

-If we had a situation where it was absolutely critical we had a value between 1 and 100, and we had many functions that had this requirement, it would be tedious (and potentially impact performance) to have a check like this in every function.
-Instead, we can make a new type and put the validations in one place, in the type's constructor.
-Then our functions can use the type with the confidence that we have values that meet our requirements.
-Listing 9-8 shows one way to define a `Guess` type that will only create an instance of `Guess` if the `new` function gets a value between 1 and 100:
+However, this is not an ideal solution: if it was absolutely critical that the program only operated on values between 1 and 100, and it had many functions with this requirement, it would be tedious (and potentially impact performance) to have a check like this in every function.

+Instead, we can make a new type and put the validations in the type's constructor rather than repeating them.
+That way, it's safe for functions to use the new type in their signatures and confidently use the values they receive.
+Listing 9-8 shows one way to define a `Guess` type that will only create an instance of `Guess` if the `new` function receives a value between 1 and 100:

 <figure>